Effective Shared Services Change Management and Communications

 · Leaders must own it – change management IS leadership and is not something that can be delegated

-· Communication must be integrated with day-to-day work and management systems, as well as being visible
+· Communication must be integrated with day-to-day work and management systems, as well as be visible

-· Discipline and consistency in message and messaging is critical
+· Discipline and consistency in message and messaging are critical

-· Conclusively shown that results are better when change and communication is formerly managed and measured
+· Conclusively shown that results are better when change and communication are formerly managed and measured

 · Customer satisfaction increases with properly targeted communication